Citizens’ Voice Project (CVP)

 December 17, 2010 – August 31, 2014

-FAFEN facilitated seven rounds of constituency staff trainings focusing on conceptual knowledge and detailed implementation of the program, The oversight checklists were also improved after consistent consultation and feedback received from Program Managers and constituency staff, Since August 2011, FAFEN’s partner organizations started entry of data in FAFEN Online Program Tracker after having special training round on FOPT.
-To minimize the risk of loss and ambiguities the data sets have been used that organizations have sent and entered by the constituency staff.
-It is also important to mention here that FAFEN have used verified and accepted data (Accepted, In Process and White Flag) furnished by field staff only.
-The same data sets are used while FAFEN released monthly Governance Monitors.
+FAFEN facilitated seven rounds of constituency staff trainings focusing on conceptual knowledge and detailed implementation of the program, The oversight checklists were improved after consistent consultation and feedback received from Program Managers and constituency staff, Since August 2011, FAFEN’s partner organizations started entry of data in FAFEN Online Program Tracker after having special training round on FOPT.
+To minimize the risk of loss and ambiguities the data sets had been used that organizations had sent and entered by the constituency staff.
+The project facilitated 322,226 citizens or NIC registration, 522,715 women voters were mobilized, 10,000 citizen volunteers were trained, 40,000 observers were given election trainings, 23 political parties were engaged, while 1,247 candidates, 1,236 politicians, 35 civil society organizations and 400 filed staff were also engaged.

 Election Violence Monitoring (EVM)